Alba Berlin basketball team axes cheerleader performances | DW | 30.09.2019

 Alba Berlin's CEO said cheerleader shows during breaks were "no longer suited to our times."
-However, critics counter that cheerleading is a serious sport that deserves far great recognition.
+However, critics counter that cheerleading is a serious sport that deserves far greater recognition.

 Read more: Michaels-Beerbaum: 'Role models should speak their minds'

-Alba Berlin, which plays in Germany's top tier Basketball Bundesliga, recently reignited this old debate when it last week announced it will no longer field cheerleaders during breaks.
+Alba Berlin, which plays in Germany's top tier Basketball Bundesliga, recently reignited this old debate when it last week announced that it would no longer field cheerleaders during breaks.

 The Alba Dancers, in turn, expressed disappoint over Alba Berlin's decision to end its partnership with squad after 25 years.
 "I can understand that they may want to re-orient themselves, but I personally find the justification given wrong," Alba Dancers coach Valesca Stix told German news agency DPA.
 Many other figures from the cheerleading world expressed similar criticism.
 Germany's Cheerleading and Cheerperformance Association, which has some 20,000 members, stressed that "cheerleading is a competitive sport" that features European and World Championships.